Visiting Gunns Plains Caves in North West Tasmania

 Gunns Plains Caves sign at the car park

-To explore Gunns Plains Caves we took a guided tour with a jolly cave guilds Geoff Deer.
-The tours run every day at 10 am, 11 am, 12 pm, 1.30 pm, 2.30 pm and 3.30 pm.
+To explore Gunns Plains Caves, we took a guided tour with a jolly cave guide, Geoff Deer.
+The tours run every day at 10 am, 11 am, 12 pm, 1:30 pm, 2:30 pm, and 3:30 pm.
 But if you arrive after the start time, check at the reception – the tour may not have left yet.
-We got to the caves at about 12.15 pm and were just in time to join the 12 pm tour.
+We arrived at the caves at about 12:15 pm and were just in time to join the 12 pm tour.

 As with most caves, the tour starts with a descent to the floor of the cave.
 Of course, with an underground cave, the descent is a little more epic than usual.
 Down 54 steep metal steps, we all went into the cool darkness of the cave.

-Once we reached level ground Geoff lead us through a 275 meter-long labyrinth of passageways decorated with stunning calcite shawls, straws, and flowstones.
+Once we reached level ground, Geoff led us through a 275-meter-long labyrinth of passageways decorated with stunning calcite shawls, straws, and flowstones.
 Shawls are some of the most striking formations you can see in a cave, and Gunns Plains Caves are known for their elaborate shawls.

 Calcite shawl at Gunns Plains caves

-Shawls are created by water trickling down a rockface and depositing a narrow strip of calcite, that eventually results in a thin sheet, hanging down from the cave’s roof.
-As the water trickles down it doesn’t always follow the same path and as the trickle changes direction, over time, it creates interesting folds in the shawl formations.
-The colour bands in the shaws are caused by the minerals like iron oxide.
+Shawls are created by water trickling down a rockface and depositing a narrow strip of calcite, which eventually results in a thin sheet hanging down from the cave’s roof.
+As the water trickles down, it doesn’t always follow the same path, and as the trickle changes direction, over time, it creates interesting folds in the shawl formations.
+The colour bands in the shaws are caused by minerals like iron oxide.

 Gunns Plains caves